gabrielb98/azure-docs-powershell-aip/Azure Information Protection/docs-conceptual/overview.md

 - **AIPService**

     These cmdlets let you administer the protection service (Azure Rights Management) for Azure Information Protection.
-The module replaces the older, AADRM, module.
+The module replaces the older module, AADRM.

-    For more information about when to use these PowerShell cmdlets and to see groupings of cmdlets by administration tasks, see [Administering Azure Rights Management by Using Windows PowerShell](/information-protection/deploy-use/administer-powershell).
+    For more information about when to use these PowerShell cmdlets and to see groupings of cmdlets by administration tasks, see [Administering protection from Azure Information Protection by using PowerShell](/information-protection/deploy-use/administer-powershell).

     For installation instructions, see [Installing the AIPService PowerShell module](/information-protection/deploy-use/install-powershell)